TreyLawrence/recurse-phone-rooms/docs/database-services.md

 If connecting to the service fails, the application will fall back to using the direct connection parameters from environment variables.

+### Migrations in local vs production

+- Local development: run migrations explicitly with `npm run migrate` before starting the app.
+- Production (Railway): migrations are executed on start (see `railway.json` `startCommand`).
+New `.sql` files in `migrations/` are picked up automatically on deploy.
+- Author new migrations as numbered `.sql` files and prefer idempotent SQL (`IF NOT EXISTS`, `ON CONFLICT DO NOTHING`).

 ## Troubleshooting

 If you encounter connection issues: